kschu91/largest-remainder-method/README.md

 Which in fact sums up to `101%` instead of `100%`.
 The largest remainder method solves this issue by doing the following steps:

-1. Rounding all values down to the nearest integer value;
+1. Rounding all values down to the nearest integer value
-2. Determining the difference between the sum of the rounded values and total value;
+2. Determining the difference between the sum of the rounded values and total value
-3. Distributing the difference between the rounded values in decreasing order of their decimal parts.
+3. Distributing the difference between the rounded values in decreasing order of their decimal parts

 ## Installation